Monday, March 31, 2025

 P.S.
 These are not my words – these are the last words to you (in summary) from my Prime Minister, Justin Trudeau.

 P.P.S.
-These are my words: I love your Kentucky Bourbon, but I’ll not drink another dram of it until you have been tossed from office.
+These are my words: I love your Kentucky Bourbon, but I’ll not drink another dram of it until you have decided that CANADA is your friend, not your enemy.